 It’s one of many waterfall hikes in the Los Angeles area.
 See this list of the best kid-friendly waterfall trails near Los Angeles.

-- Eaton Canyon Falls Trail Hiking Overview
+- What is Eaton Canyon Falls Trail?

-How to Get to the Eaton Canyon Falls Trailhead
+What is the Eaton Canyon Falls Trail?

 Eaton Canyon Falls is actually located in the Angeles National Forest.
 There are a few different trails that connect leading to the waterfall.
 There’s the longer trail which starts in Pasadena and is 1.7 miles to the waterfall, making it a 3.5-mile round trip hike.
 The shorter route starts farther north in Altadena, and is only 0.8 miles to the waterfall, making it a much shorter 1.6-mile round trip hike.
 However, this one has been closed recently.